Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

 ### Custom JSON payloads

-The Dashboard provides two forms, Standard and Advanced, for you to compose the payload.
+Two forms are provided, Standard and Advanced, for you to compose the payload.
 In the Standard form, you use common form controls to compose the payload, without having to write JSON code.
 In the Advanced form, you manually enter the JSON-encoded string that's sent in the notification.
 The JSON object can contain any of the standard fields discussed in [About Notification Payloads](#about-notification-payloads), or custom fields specific to your application.
 For example, the following payload contains `alert` and `sound` fields, as well as a custom field named `high_score`.

 ![Custom JSON example](/Images/custom_json.png)